If your struggling with Anger Management issues, please take our survey to see the severity

-- See a BodyMind psychotherapist who can teach you how to work with and release your anger in therapy.
-Much inappropriate expression of anger and rage occurs in present time dynamics, because the person is sitting on a lot of emotional baggage from their past that intrudes when a person gets angry again.
-This toxic and negative emotional baggage simply recycles in the person and is never resolved.
+See a BodyMind psychotherapist who can teach you how to work with and release your anger in therapy.
+Much inappropriate expression of anger and rage occurs in present time dynamics because the person is sitting on a lot of emotional baggage from their past that intrudes when a person gets angry again.
+This toxic negative feeling of emotional baggage simply recycles in the person and is never resolved.

-Talk therapies cannot directly work with feelings and emotions, only talk about them.
+Talk therapies cannot directly work with feeling and emotions in daily life, only talk about them.
 Many people have a backlog of unexpressed rage and anger that may go as far back as childhood.
 By doing analytical work on unresolved wounds and traumas, then expressing the deep anger and rage where that exists, the past is resolved, the person learns how to relate appropriately with their anger, and is able to move on healthier, happier, and more fully their original self.

 Once we have regained some immediate control of a potentially angry situation, we can start to explore the real issues as we shift from a reactive stance of defensiveness and who’s right or wrong.
 We will be able to examine with more interest and curiosity the dynamics and triggers that caused us to get angry, but these aside, and then truly start to receive the other person and what communication they may have for us.